Akshay-E/Gbins/README.md

 # G_BINS
-Program for Narrow band/ Broad band signal injection into Guppi raw file
+Program for injecting natural and artificial broad band signals at raw volatge level into guppi raw files.

+### Dispersion by convoltion